Scientific Name

 How to Grow and Care

 All species are sensitive to moisture.
 Therefore, watering should be limited to the growing season and should be made only when the substrate is completely dry.
 It must be suspended during the winter.
 Since these plants tend to lose their roots in cold and wet, they must be kept warm even in winter.
 A temperature not under 50 °F (10 °C) is suitable.
-Some species, for natural adaptation, can resist at temperatures below 32 °F (0 °C).
+Some species, for natural adaptation, can resist temperatures below 32 °F (0 °C).

 Matucana must be grown in very porous and draining soil.
-It can be composed largely of sand, lapilli, and gravel.
+It can be mainly composed of sand, lapilli, and gravel.
 To encourage the development of a dense network of spines, the quality of the nutrients in the substrate is very important.
-The soil must be rich in potassium, poor in nitrogen.
+The soil must be rich in potassium and poor in nitrogen.
 Since the roots are very delicate and subject to rot, the soil should be kept as dry as possible: do not forget that these plants grow in steep and inaccessible places in their natural environment.

 See more at How to Grow and Care for Matucana.